jsonary-js/jsonary/README.md

 alert(title.schemas().minLength()); // 1
 ```

+More complicated behaviour (such as selecting schemas from `"anyOF"`, `"oneOf"`, `"dependencies"`, etc) is also handled automatically.
+Just change the data, and the schemas change with it.

 ## Using hyper-schemas

 Hyper-schemas can define links on the data, with the URLs parametrised from the data itself: